 - Formal written quotes signed by an authorized representative of the vendor for purchases $25,000.01 - $50,000

-As required by state law, at lease two certified HUB (see below) vendors must be solicited for all purchases over $3,000.
+As required by state law, at lease two certified HUB vendors must be solicited to submit a quote.

 For purchases over $50,000 the City requires formal solicitation for the purchase of a commodity, construction or nonexempt service in the form of Request for Proposals (RFP), or Invitation for Bids (IFB).
 In some instances for Professional Services, the City may elect to use the formal solicitation process in the form of Requests for Qualifications (RFQ).

-As required by state law, at lease two certified HUB (see below) vendors must be solicited for purchases over $3,000.
+As required by state law, at lease two certified HUB vendors are solicited to submit a solicitation response.

 The City of Cedar Hill uses several cooperative purchase agreements and interlocal contracts.
 These agreements allow the City to get pricing already negotiated by other governmental entities.
 It also allows the City to gain access to other vendors who have experience working with government entities on similar type projects.
 Please contact the City's Purchasing Agent for more information on participating Cooperatives.